dziper/ECE227Tonnetz/README.md

 Research project for ECE 227

 ### Get MIDI files for lots of songs
+- The `midis` contains `TLS-*.mid`, which are different versions of Twinker Little Star.
+- The `csvs` contains `TLS-*.csv`, which are csv files converted from the midi files.
+- The `midis/test.mid` and `midis/test.csv` are test files.
+We can adjust the `test.csv` and convert it into `test.mid` and play it or build graph.

 ### Parse note/chord data from MIDI files
 - Need to decide what data to get (just notes, chords, instrumentation)
+- We can use `py-midicsv` to convert a MIDI file into a CSV file.
+- We can use `pretty-midi` to get statistics of a MIDI file.

 ### Encode each MIDI file into a graph
 - Want to encode something meaningful about the song into the graph, to be able to compare different songs